-George Michael Still Not Buried Two Months After Shocking Death
+George Michael Still Not Buried Two Months After Shock Death

 “We’ve not had closure.
 It’s difficult for me.
 It’s difficult for everyone.
 It’s a limbo period and we need to be able to move on.”

-It appears that they’re awaiting the coroner signing off on the cause of Michael’s death and until such time as more toxicology reports are available, this won’t occur.
+It appears that they’re awaiting the coroner signing off on the cause of Michael’s death, and until such time as more toxicology reports are available, this won’t occur.

-Andrew Ridgeley, together with bandmates Shirlie and Pepsi, spoke at the BRIT Awards about their long-time friend and celebrated not only his musical talents but also his capacity for kindness.
+Andrew Ridgeley, together with bandmates Shirlie and Pepsi, spoke at the BRIT Awards about their long-time friend, and celebrated not only his musical talents but also his capacity for kindness.
 While the audience viewed a video montage of Michael’s life, Chris Martin sang his ballad “A Different Corner.”

 Paying tribute to one of England’s greatest singer-songwriters at the BRIT Awards was always going to be a tall order.
 While his bandmates spoke of their music, it was the singer’s friendship they were really mourning.
 And, in their opinion, Chris Martin’s rendition of “A Different Corner” was a fitting tribute to their lost friend.